JonDevOps/gulp-material-starter/README.md

 # Gulp starter with materialize.css

+This was built from [animsaj](https://github.com/animsaj/gulp-materialize-starter) started, and I decided to fork hers and starter from there as a way to provide credit.

+## Resources Included:

+- materialize.css
+- materialize.js
+- Pug sample page
+- Sass sample code
-materialize.css and materialize.js included.
-Fonts referred by cdn, so font folder is empty.
+- Fonts referred by cdn, so font folder is empty.

+## Gulp Tasks:

 On the gulp side there are utilities listed bellow

 - compile sass
 - live browser reload